arbexmb/boticario_challenge/README.md

 }
 ```

+The above request body is all you need to store a purchase and attach it to the logged in retailer.
+The relationship is set by using the session properties.

-As requested, each purchase generates a cashback value.
-I have created a logic to handle the cashback amount using the specified criterias set on the challenge.
+**OBS:** As requested, each purchase generates a cashback value.
+I have created a logic to handle the cashback amount for each purchase using the specified criterias set on the challenge.

-**OBS:** I have also created an endpoint in which it is possible to store a purchase without being logged, by passing the CPF of the retailer who made it.
+**OBS 2:** I have also created an endpoint in which it is possible to store a purchase without being logged in, only by passing the CPF of the retailer who made it.
 You can check it on step 9.

 #### 6. Get Logged In Retailer Purchases